The Help Group Child and Family Center

 A client must also meet one of the following criteria:

-Senior Director of Outpatient Services & Programs, SPA-2, SPA-5
+Regional Director of Services & Programs, SPA-2, SPA-5

 Director of Outpatient Services, Culver City